mikeozero/mikeozero/README.md

 - 👋 Hi, I’m mike
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding and new ideas
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning bigdata
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different projects
-- 📫 My email is mikeoapple@gmail.com
+- 📫 My email is mikeltct@hotmail.com

 <!---
 mikeozero/mikeozero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.